 As an active owner of the companies in which we invest, we strive to ensure that our governance practices preserve and enhance shareholder value in a manner consistent with our responsible management philosophy.

 By having our executives sit on the boards of our portfolio companies, we exercise active ownership through regular engagement with their senior management.
-This governance model, which has been developed over a long period of time, allows us to ensure that our investments are being managed in a manner consistent with our responsible management philosophy, including our CSR Statement and our Code of Business Conduct and Ethics.
+This governance model, developed over a long period of time, allows us to ensure that our investments are being managed in a manner consistent with our responsible management philosophy and in line with our CSR Statement and our Code of Business Conduct and Ethics.

 We view responsible management, and all that it entails, as an effective means to mitigate risk and as a catalyst for long-term value creation.